 The Summer in Nagasaki has been quite hot this year.
-With the temperatures reaching as far as thirty degrees Celsius, the locals began to avoid a couple of hours before and after noon, since the heat was just unbearable to do anything else besides sitting in the shade or having cold drinks at the various taverns of the city.
+With the temperatures reaching as far as thirty degrees Celsius, the locals began to avoid a couple of hours before and afternoon, since the heat was just unbearable to do anything else besides sitting in the shade or having cold drinks at the various taverns of the city.

 At the outskirts of Nagasaki, there was one of such taverns, although it functioned somewhat differently from all the others.
 While there were plenty of taverns and whore houses alike throughout the streets of Nagasaki, not one of them mixed the two concepts of serving food and drink with the pleasures of lust in the same establishment.
-This one already had a certain reputation about its services, but also about its common clients.
+This one already had a certain reputation for its services, but also about its common clients.
 Everyone was welcomed.
-From common folk who work the earth or fish at the sea, to people from the high society such as wealthy merchants and political figures.
+From common folk who work the earth or fish at the sea to people from the high society such as wealthy merchants and political figures.
 But what was so special about it, was that the tavern in question had its own laws once inside of it.
-It was common for thieves, murderers and rebels to frequent that place since they would be treated as an ordinary client.
+It was common for thieves, murderers, and rebels to frequent that place since they would be treated as an ordinary client.
 There was, however, a set of rules that the clients should follow without question.